What It Means to Hold Space in Midlife — Especially for Yourself

 For the version of yourself that kept everything running.

-You know how to show up with steadiness and care.
+You know how to show up.

 Because holding space for yourself is different.

-This is where Guided Focusing Sessions become essential.
+This is where Guided Focusing Sessions matter.

-And in midlife, the body speaks differently.
+And in midlife, the body speaks in a way it didn’t before.

 None of this means something is wrong.